samonzeweb/godb/README.md

 ## Tests

-godb tests use GoConvey and SQLite :
+godb tests use GoConvey and at least SQLite :

 ```
 go get github.com/smartystreets/goconvey
 go get github.com/mattn/go-sqlite3
 ```

-SQLite tests are done with in memory database.
+To run tests, go into the godb directory and executes `go test ./...`

+SQLite tests are done with in memory database, it's fast.
 You can run tests with others databases, see below.

-To run tests, go into the godb directory and executes `go test ./...`
+With the exception of SQLite, all drivers are *pure Go* code, and does not require external dependencies.

-### PostgreSQL
+### Tests with PostgreSQL

 Install the driver and set the `GODB_POSTGRESQL` environment variable with the PostgreSQL connection string.